 |Private motorised road transport||102.0||+29|

 |Public road transport

 |Aviation (scheduled and charter flights)

-2) Local and transfer passengers Sources: FSO – Passenger transport performance (PV-L), Public transport statistics (TP); FSO, FOCA – Aviation, scheduled and charter flights (AVIA_LC)
+2) Local and transfer passengers in 2019 Sources: FSO – Passenger transport performance (PV-L), Public transport statistics (TP); FSO, FOCA – Aviation, scheduled and charter flights (AVIA_LC)

 |Billion vehicle-km or train-km (except aviation)||Change from 2000, as %|

 |Private motorised road transport||61.5||+30|